Employees in Research

 If eligible, you will receive the relevant enrolment forms with your Offer of Employment.
 Applications and inquiries about benefits should be submitted to: firstname.lastname@example.org.

-Research employees (and their families) have free access to the university's Employee and Family Assistance Program, and SFU offers many resources to support employee wellness, mental health and recovery.
+Research employees (and their families) have free access to SFU's Employee and Family Assistance Program (EFAP) and the university's many resources to support employee wellness, mental health and recovery.

 Your pay, vacation, overtime and holidays